The Book Club of Detroit

 Detroit's historic Scarab Club, where Book Club meetings were held for many years.

 The Book Club of Detroit is a private club and society of bibliophiles in downtown Detroit, Michigan.

-About
+History

 The Book Club of Detroit is club whose members are book collectors, book dealers and bibliophiles who meet in the interest not only of sociability, but to share and expand interest in the history of books and bookmaking.

 The Club met regularly for many years at the historic Scarab Club in downtown Detroit.

 The Club is also a member of the Fellowship of American Bibliophilic Societies (FABS).

 Supporters

 The Book Club co-sponsors events with the Detroit Public Library.

 Past speakers

 Some notable individuals who have given talks to the club are: